What is Needle Felting?

 This is all that is needed to make amazing creations with the art of needle felting.

-Wool is a magical fiber that has tiny scales that help it to stick together.
-The felting needles are a special kind of needle that has tiny barbs on the end.
-The barbs are going in one direction and when the needle is stabbed into the wool the barbs pull the wool in, but not back out again.
-The cushion is used as a surface to work on.
-When you stab the needle into the wool it can go through the wool and into the cushion.
+The felting needles are a special kind of needle that have tiny barbs on the end.
+The barbs are going in one direction and when the needle is stabbed into the wool the barbs pull the wool in, but not back out again causing the wool fibers to tangle and their scales to lock together and felt.

 This is the basic’s of needle felting, for more details and answers to your felting questions please scroll down the page.